keptn/community/mentorship/gsoc/README.md

 1. Check out our project ideas.
 2. Join the [Keptn Slack](https://keptn.sh/community/#slack),
    and the `#gsoc` channel there.
-3. Explore the project ideas and find one or two interesting to you.
+3. Explore the project ideas and find one or two that interest you.
    Notify us in the chat.
-4. Join one of our [community or developer meeting](https://keptn.sh/community/meetings/).
+4. Join one of our [community or developer meetings](https://keptn.sh/community/meetings/).
 5. Try contributing to Keptn.
-Some project ideas include references to newcomer friendly issues, you can also find links to the generic contributing guide [here](https://keptn.sh/community/contributing/)
+Some project ideas include references to newcomer friendly issues.
+You can also find links to the generic contributing guide [here](https://keptn.sh/community/contributing/)
 6. Work with the potential mentors during the application phase.
    Do not hesitate to ask any questions in the chat.
-   It might be possible to also organize special sessions to discuss the project ideas.
+   It may also be possible to organize special sessions to discuss the project ideas.
 7. Make sure to submit the final application in time!

 ### Joining as mentor

 We welcome contributors to join the mentoring teams.
-Each team, if a project is accepted, will consist of 2 or more mentors and one student selected by the mentors and GSoC admins during the application reviews.
+Each team, if a project is accepted, will consist of 2 or more mentors and one participant selected by the mentors and GSoC admins during the application reviews.

 **Expectations**.
 Mentors are expected to be experienced in the project idea domain and to be willing to mentor students.
-We also expect mentors to be able to dedicate several hour per week during the community bonding and coding phases.
+We expect mentors to dedicate several hour per week during the community bonding and coding phases.

 References: